pokepress/TCGRandomizer/README.md

 * (Flaw) If the shuffle moves option is selected, there is a chance that a card ends up with no damage-dealing move (more common for cards with a single move slot).
 * (Flaw) If the shuffle moves option is selected, a Pokemon may wind up with a boosting move that references an attack it doesn't have.
 * (Flaw) If the shuffle moves option is selected, Call for Family and similar effects are inconsistent with the card Pokemon species.
+* (Flaw) I haven't been able to find where the palette used for the in-game coin is yet, so alternate coins still have the same color scheme.

 #### <b>Planned features or tweaks (in no particular order)</b>